 This topic is a convergence of three passions: sustainability, entrepreneurship, and travel/hospitality.
 There is tremendous potential at the intersection of these, manifested in a "buy local" strategy.
 I'll share this in the context of a hotel, but this can easily apply to healthcare, retail, restaurants, venues, and more.
-You can hear more detail in the webinar playback on the Academy page.
+You can hear more detail in the webinar playback above or via the Academy page.

->

-> The "buy local" movement is hot.
+The "buy local" movement is hot.
 It's probably not worth spending much time trying to prove that point.
 For most people, and businesses, it's about food.
 Everyone gets that local food has environmental and quality benefits.
 Local produce tastes better.
 Why?
 Because it's picked when it should be and not weeks earlier and left to mature in a chemical bath on a cargo ship.

 Simply shopping local has many positive impacts but I want to suggest an approach to buying local that deepens triple bottom line impact and exposes opportunities to differentiate a service offering: partner with local social enterprises.